sbabic/swupdate/doc/source/handlers.rst

 This handler creates or modifies partitions using the library libfdisk.
 Handler must be put into the `partitions` section of sw-description.
 Setup for each partition is put into the `properties` field of sw-description.
+After writing the partition table it may create a file system on selected partitions.
+(Availlable only if CONFIG_DISKFORMAT is set.)

 .. table:: Properties for diskpart handler